truebelief/CloudCompareMCP/README.md

 🌌 Final Thoughts: Real AI extends far beyond today's tools—it's not just a model or strategy but an expansive interactive system of modular units working harmoniously. 🌐🤖

-It would be great if the CloudCompare team could take over @ Daniel Girardeau-Montaut
+It would be great if the CloudCompare team could take over